Earth Sciences Major (B.A.)

 - Collect, interpret, and synthesize basic field observations and measurements to develop and test multiple working hypotheses to explain them.

-- Successfully apply basic calculus and chemistry to Earth Science problems.
+- Successfully apply basic calculus and chemistry to Earth science problems.

 - Effectively communicate results of scientific inquiries orally, visually, and in writing.